asdfsdf12345/CS-157A-Project/readme.txt

     password: "password",
     database: "cs157a",

-You can run the sqlStatements.sql in the mySQL application to create the database and populate it.
+You can run the files in the in the sqlcode folder in the mySQL application to create the database and populate it.

-I was the one who completed this work.